O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics

+As shown in Tab.~\ref{tab:efficiency}, our O3N framework is highly competitive in terms of both inference speed and memory consumption.
+Compared to the baseline OVO~\cite{tan2023ovo}, our efficient variant, O3N (SGN-S), achieves higher accuracy ($+1.19$ mIoU) while being substantially faster ($13.36$ vs. $10.67$ FPS) and more memory-efficient ($3.52$ vs. $4.28$ GB).
+Even when compared to fully supervised methods like VoxFormer-S~\cite{li2023voxformer} and MonoScene~\cite{cao2022monoscene}, O3N maintains a favorable balance between performance and computational cost.
+While OneOcc~\cite{shi2026oneocc} is optimized for closed-set tasks, O3N provides the essential capability of novel class recognition with comparable real-time performance.
+These results demonstrate that O3N provides a superior efficiency-performance trade-off for omnidirectional open-vocabulary occupancy prediction.

-\subsection{Generalization under more challenging semantic shifts and indoor scenarios.}
+\subsection{Generalization under More Challenging Semantic Shifts and Indoor Scenarios}

 We extend our evaluation to investigate the robustness of O3N under more extreme semantic distribution shifts and its applicability to indoor environments.
 While standard benchmarks provide a solid foundation, understanding model behavior under significant domain gaps is crucial for real-world deployment.
-To evaluate performance under severe semantic distribution shifts, we supplement our evaluation with experiments on H3O-Heter, a \emph{cross-city} split with extreme intra-category visual-semantic variations, as shown Table~\ref{tab:comparison_h3o_heter}.
+To evaluate performance under severe semantic distribution shifts, we supplement our evaluation with experiments on H3O-Heter, a \emph{cross-city} split with extreme intra-category visual-semantic variations, as shown in Table~\ref{tab:comparison_h3o_heter}.
 O3N demonstrates robustness under significant semantic distribution shifts, outperforming OVO by $0.7\%$ in \emph{novel} mIoU and $0.69\%$ in overall mIoU.
-To further extend our evaluation to an indoor dataset NYUv2 in Table~\ref{tab:comparison_nyuv2}, our method consistently achieves superior performance, particularly on unseen semantics ($+1.48\%$).
+We further evaluate our method on the indoor pinhole dataset NYUv2.
+As shown in Table~\ref{tab:comparison_nyuv2}, it consistently achieves superior performance, particularly on unseen semantics ($+1.48\%$).